Guaranteed Minimum Pensions

 In 2016 SERPS ceased to exist and no GMPs have accrued since this time.
 The calculation of GMPs is very complex and relies on National Insurance contribution data submitted historically to HMRC and to the MNOPF.
 Your MNOPF record includes month by month data showing the contribution paid by you and the corresponding NI contribution; this information was provided every month by your employer while you were an active member of the MNOPF.
 Independently of this your employer should have also remitted your NI contribution information to HMRC.

-Since 2016, HMRC and the pensions industry have been working to ensure that the GMP values recorded and calculated by pension schemes and at HMRC are the same.
-This substantial exercise is known as GMP reconciliation and HMRC may contact members independently to notify them of the GMP value it has recorded, and the name of the pension scheme which has the responsibility to pay it.
+In 2016, HMRC and the pensions industry started working to ensure that the GMP values recorded and calculated by pension schemes and at HMRC were the same.
+This substantial exercise was known as GMP reconciliation and the project was completed in 2023, with affected members contacted.

 GMP Equalisation

-In a recent court case involving Lloyds Bank and its pension scheme, a judgement was reached that GMPs must be equalised in respect of males and females.
-This follows legislation passed some time ago requiring pension schemes to equalise their main scheme benefits from 17 May 1990, which has been in place for MNOPF members since the requirement became law.
-However, in common with most other defined benefit pension schemes, the MNOPF has not equalised GMPs due to a lack of guiding legislation and the extreme complexity of any calculations required.
+In a 2018 court case involving Lloyds Bank and its pension scheme, a judgement was reached that GMPs must be equalised in respect of males and females.
+This followed legislation passed some time ago requiring pension schemes to equalise their main scheme benefits from 17 May 1990, which had been in place for MNOPF members since the requirement became law.
+However, in common with most other defined benefit pension schemes, the MNOPF had not equalised GMPs due to a lack of guiding legislation and the extreme complexity of any calculations required.